accordproject/techdocs/docs/markup-commonmark.md

 ---
 id: markup-commonmark
-title: Rich Text Markdown
+title: CommonMark
 ---

 The following CommonMark guide is non normative, but included for convenience.
-For a more detailed introduction and the official reference, we refer the reader the [CommonMark page](https://commonmark.org/).
+For a more detailed introduction and the official reference, we refer the reader the [commonmark page](https://commonmark.org/).

 ## Formatting